asavage7/finload/README.md

 - Library views for albums and artists
 - Detail page for albums
-- Play albums/tracks
+- Playback of both albums and individual tracks
 - Gapless playback
-- Queue panel with proper track switching and removal
+- View song queue and lyrics
+- Fullscreen "Now Playing" page

 ### To Be Implemented: